Sunday, June 28, 2009

-I love the convenience of crescent roll dough, especially when I am making Piggies in a Blanket.
+I love the convenience of crescent roll dough, especially when I am making Pigs in a Blanket.
 I remember eating them as a kid but biscuit dough was used instead of crescent roll dough.
-There is just something about piggies in a blanket that I like.
-I think it is because it is the one quick meal I can throw together in a flash.
+There's just something about piggies in a blanket that bring out the kid in me.

-It's mostly rising time for the dough, but in the end you will be so glad you tried this recipe.
+It's mostly rising time for, but in the end you will be so glad you tried this recipe.
 I thought they turned out awesome!
 Carson even loved them and that's saying a lot.
 I put cheese in half of them and left the other half plain since I have some picky eaters.
-Boy I wont do that again, everyone was so disappointed that not all of them had the cheesy filling inside.
-Oh well I know next time to add cheese in all of them.
-You really need to make these.

 Start by dissolving the yeast and 1 teaspoon sugar in milk and water; let stand for 5 minutes.
 Add egg, shortening, salt, remaining sugar and enough flour to form a soft dough.
 Turn onto a floured surface; knead until smooth and elastic, about 8-10 minutes.